Eldnine/Java/README.md

 # Java
-Some small Java challenge solved by me.
+Some small Java challenges solved by me.
 Just for fun XD.
 1.